DFE-Digital/fh-shared-kernel/src/familyhubs-frontend/README.md

 # possible ToDos

-* hardcoded cookie page location in cookie header. require cookie page at that location or have as config?

 * test no javascript cookie page handling is ok

 * finish documenting how to use as a consumer, and how to develop